mui/material-ui/docs/src/pages/demos/buttons/buttons.md

 A [floating action button](https://material.io/design/components/buttons-floating-action-button.html) (FAB) performs the primary, or most common, action on a screen.
 It appears in front of all screen content, typically as a circular shape with an icon in its center.
-FABs come in three types: regular, mini, and extended.
+FABs come in two types: regular, and extended.

 Only use a FAB if it is the most suitable way to present a screen’s primary action.